-Aging doesn’t mean you’re old and dead.
+Aging doesn’t mean you’re old.
 A vast majority are looking to age well- young in heart and young in mind, this podcast may be for you.
-With a clinical research background in Alzheimer’s disease and years of practice in mental health and dementia forms, this podcast is about exploring the importance of creativity on the aging brain and how you can improve your physical, mental health and overall satisfaction in life.
+With a clinical research background in Alzheimer’s disease and years of practice in mental health and dementia forms, this podcast is about exploring the importance of creativity on the brain and encouraging ways to improve your physical, mental and spiritual health.
 Not an artist?
 Not a problem, creativity is not just about the arts, but living life to its fullest.

 An interview with Executive Director, Janet Seckel-Cerrotti on FriendshipWorks mission, programs and success in supporting older adults in need of socialization and caring acts of kindness.
 A valuable working model worth exploring in an aging society.